Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 ed for fuel.

-— | stems and leaves are placed in a still
+| stems and leaves are: placed in a still

-Unemployed in the Pennsylvania one-third filled with water.
+Unemployed in the Pennsylvania ' one-third filled with water.
 Two hun-

 mountain regions are operating stills, dred pounds of wintergreen are used

-of the State t of Forests produces about one and one half
+| of the State Department of Forests produces about one and one half

-and Waters. pounds of oil in six hours.
+. pounds of oil in six hours.

 Flour For Free Distribution

-e Bellefonte Chapter of the American Red
+he Bellefonte Chapter of the American Red

 Cross has recieved 500 barrels of flour for free